 Taranaki Regional Skills Leadership Group

-The Taranaki Regional Skills Leadership Group has been established to identify and support better ways of meeting future skills and workforce needs in the region.
+The Taranaki Regional Skills Leadership Group identifies and supports better ways of meeting future skills and workforce needs in the region.

-They are part of a joined-up approach to labour market planning which will see our workforce, education and immigration systems working together to better meet the differing skills needs across the country.
-The group will provide independent advice which employers and government agencies can act on.
+RSLGs are part of a joined-up approach to labour market planning that sees our workforce, education and immigration systems working together to better meet the differing skills needs across the country.
+Find out more about the RSLG kaupapa:

 Local insights reports

 RSLGs are the eyes and ears on the ground in each region when it comes to labour market planning.
 Their regular insights reports are based on qualitative intel from stakeholders and partners about the local labour market.